-Let's look at 8 of the biggest PR mistakes from this report and what we can do to avoid them.
+Let's look at a few of the biggest PR mistakes from this report and some PR tactics that will help us to avoid them.

 1. Irrelevant Pitches

+The data backs this up as well.
 This was chosen as the top PR pet peeve among journalists.
 And for good reason.
-In this day and age, when finding out a journalist's beat is so easy, there really is no excuse for sending irrelevant pitches.
+Today, when determining a journalist's beat is so easy, there really is no excuse for sending irrelevant pitches.

 Do your research beforehand and find journalists that cover your industry.
 If you can't find the journalist you want in a particular outlet, do not simply send your pitch to a random journalist or the editor.
 Instead, do your research.
 You might want to invest in a premium tool like Hey Press or Anewstip that will help you find relevant journalists and their articles and contact information.